adnissen/architect/readme.md

 # Architect

-Architect is an ultra-tiny way to do unobtrusive javascript quickly and easily.
+Architect is a tiny utility wrapper for doing unobtrusive javascript.
 Simple usage can be seen in test.html.
 Architect is licensed under the GPL v3.

 # Methods